klepas/bruins-site/papers/_posts/2007-07-12-using-luther-to-understand-heidegger.md

 ---

 layout: post
 title: "Using Luther to Understand Heidegger on Anxiety"
 date: 2007-07-12
 author: Carleton B. Christensen
 version: "12.10.2007, 14:49"
 abstract: "I will be adding an abstract later.
-This paper presupposes an understanding of material presented in the Powerpoint presentation [Heidegger on Anxiety](/files/ppts/Heidegger_on_Anxiety_27.07.07_9.32.ppt)."
+This paper presupposes an understanding of material presented in the Powerpoint presentation [Heidegger on Anxiety](/files/ppts/Heidegger_on_Anxiety_27.07.07_9.32.ppt).
+I will eventually expand the claim that one can use the life of Luther to understand Heidegger.
+Specifically, I will argue that one can use, not Luther’s _Anfechtungen_, but the events of 1505 which led him to enter the monastery, in order to understand what Heidegger means by Dasein’s _Sein zum Tode_."

 ---

 ## § 1: Anxiety in the everyday, pre-philosophical sense